lykich99/dancer2_blog/README.md

 # dancer2_blog
-Dancer2 blog, responsive web design bootstrap
+Dancer2 blog, responsive web design bootstrap, Admin for ExtJS 4.2 mvc<br>
+Admin access for url ./admin<br>
+Access for ./admin through ./login<br>
 #-------------------------------------------

 This is not finished relise.
 Every day more code. <a href="ylukashov.tk"> This example you can see.</a>